 Surgeries are performed by the Silverstein Institute in Florida.
 They provide more information about the surgery on their website.

-In-Depth: Hyperacusis Surgeries for Patients with Unilateral Hearing Loss
+Click to Show: Extreme Surgeries for Patients with Unilateral Hearing Loss

 Hyperacusis Surgeries for Patients with Unilateral Hearing Loss

 There is a study that shows both tinnitus and hyperacusis can be alleviated by cochlear implants in those with unilateral hearing loss.
 Cochlear implants will only be implanted in ears with significant hearing loss.
 Before describing the details of the study, it is important to understand what a cochlear implant does and does not do.
 A cochlear implant does not restore normal hearing or swap in a fresh new cochlea.
 Instead, it is a string of electrodes inserted into the cochlea that electrically stimulates the nerves that would normally be stimulated by hair cells.
 This gives the person a useful representation of sound and helps them understand speech.
 General information on cochlear implants can be found on the NIH website here.
 A more detailed description with pictures of the surgery can be found on the Brown University website here.
-A simulation of what hearing with a cochlear implant might sound like is in the video below:

 Cochlear implants have already been found to alleviate tinnitus symptoms in bilaterally deaf patients.
 A recent study led by Angel Macias analyzed the impact of cochlear implant surgery on 16 patients who had unilateral hearing loss and severe tinnitus.
 All patients presented hyperacusis symptoms before the surgery.
 7 patients have had their 12 month follow up visit that included filling out a hyperacusis questionnaire to assess post-operation hyperacusis.
 Comparing Pre and post op results show all patients with a fully inserted cochlear implant reported a reduction in hyperacusis symptoms.
 For hyperacusis and crippling tinnitus caused by sudden unilateral deafness, cochlear implants might provide a last resort solution.